One of the fundamental causes of health inequalities is the unequal distribution of incomes across the population.

 - bottom 40% of households had around a fifth of total household income.

-Individual and household incomes are influenced by the tax and social security system, and the employment available.
+Individual and household incomes are influenced by a number of factors, including the tax and social security system, and the employment available.

 The distribution of income between individuals and within households is influenced by a range of factors, including

 - a failure to consider personal characteristics (e.g. age, gender and disability)